prody/ProDy/doc/reference/usage/nmd-format.rst

 Example 2
 -------------------------------------------------------------------------------

-File: :download:`xyzeros.nmd </plugins/nmwiz/xyzeros.nmd>`
+File: :download:`xyzeros.nmd <xyzeros.nmd>`

 This example contains minimal amount of data sufficient for visualizing modes.
 Mode data comes from *Example 1*.
 Coordinates are set to zero.
 NMWiz Logo on the upper left corner of this documentation is generated using this NMD file.

 ::